collaborativebioinformatics/2024_metagenomics/README.md

                         Number of simulated reads to generate (Default: 100) --simulate-only
                         Only runs simulation (must have already run pipeline on sample once, will override existing simulated data)
+  --perfect
+                        Will generate perfect reads from the genomes, ignores nanosim profiles

 `````